ddsbook/blog/2014/drafts/data-exploration-in-r.md

 	  }
 	}

 The premise here is to generate a maximum likelihood statistical significance value for each salient set of values.
-We first generate a `table` of the malware `description` field.
+We first generate a contingency table of the counts at each combination of malware `description` field's factor level' with R's `table()` function and convert it back to a data frame.

 	:::SLexer
 	desc.tot <- table(mdl.df$description)